Beadeavila/SquidStellar/README.md

 Our goal was to build a CRUD (Create, Read,Update and Delete) project in PHP and MySQL using the MVC (Model-View-Controller) pattern, where you can:

-* Find a Homepage where you can read all the messages received from different fiction spaceships 🚀.
+* Find a Homepage where you can read all the messages received from different fictional spaceships 🚀.
 * Create a new report by pressing the New Report button: a  HTML form appears where you can upload reports from your spaceship to our space (data)base.
 * Modify or delete reports by simply clicking a button.
 * In case of clicking on modify,an HTML form to modify reports appears on screen loading the already uploaded data from the database.